livz/livz.github.io/_posts/2012-09-18-OverTheWire-Vortex-Level-4.md

 execve(exe, argv, env);
 ```

-2. Now we know we have to pass the format string attack into an environment variable.
+## 2. Pass the format string attack into an environment variable
 We have to find out the approximate location of the environment variables in the memory.
-The vortex labs machine has ASLR disabled.
+The Vortex labs machine has ASLR disabled.
 We can test with and without ASLR to see the variation of the environment variables' address, using the following simple program:
 ```c
 /*
  * Test program to find the location of envirnment variables on stack.